11 AI for Education and Learning

 It is from this techno-pragmatist perspective that we have offered these guides.
 The strategies herein are not just tips and tricks; they are a framework for shouldering the shared responsibility of building a new AI literacy, ensuring that these powerful tools serve, rather than subvert, the timeless goals of a meaningful education.

-Appendix: Sample AI Policy for STEM Programs
+Sample AI policy for STEM programs

 To illustrate what a clear and flexible policy might look like, here is a model set of guidelines for STEM (Science, Technology, Engineering, and Mathematics) programs.
 This example is based on the policies established at my institution, which I apply in my own classes in the Computer Science and Data Science majors at the University of Havana.